-This arrangement has gained favour amongst employers for many reasons.
+This live-out arrangement has gained favour amongst employers for many reasons.
 One such reason is the small-sized houses in Hong Kong, which makes it more convenient for employers for their foreign domestic helpers (FDHs) to live out than to live in.
 On the same note, such an arrangement is preferable among domestic helpers because it gives them more flexibility and freedom to use their time.
 It also creates a better division of work and personal time for domestic helpers as they are not on “constant call”.

 In 2003 the Hong Kong government passed a new law that prohibits all foreign domestic helpers from living out.
 The government has stated that the purpose of passing this new law is to protect the foreign domestic helpers, to ensure that they will have proper accommodation given the high property value in Hong Kong.